nautsio/workshop-docker-consul/part1-vagrant.md

 !SUB
 ## Docker links
 - Rely on named containers
-- Allows the recipient to read data about and connect to the source
+- Allows the recipient container to read data about and connect to the source container

-- This is achieved by
+!SUB
+## Docker links
+### technical details
+The Docker links functionality works by adding the following to the recipient container

+- Environment variables for the source container's ports
-  - Adding environment variables, for example `<name>_PORT_<port>_<protocol>`
+  - For example `<name>_PORT_<port>_<protocol>`
-  - Add the name and IP of the source to the recipients `/etc/hosts` file
+- Name and IP of the source container to the `/etc/hosts` file

 !SUB